eshadatta/exp-cite-page/README.md

 #### **init.py**:
 * creates a config file (default file name: `static.ini`) and a json file (default file name: `pid.json`)
     * The required arguments are the repository path that contains the static site, the production domain, and the id type to be used.
+Currently, the dry run has not yet been implemented for `init.py`.
     * `python init.py -h` gives the following:
         ```
         python init.py -h